 Instructions

-- Heat up a tablespoon of neutral oil in a non-stick wok or skillet on medium high heat.
-Place tofu cubes in one layer and cook for 2-3 minutes on each side, or until most sides are nicely seared.
-Set aside.
+- Heat up a tablespoon of oil in a non-stick wok/skillet over medium-high.
+Pan-fry tofu for 2-3 minutes on each side, or until most sides are golden.
+Set aside for later use.

 Notes